rlax59us/PianoTransformers/README.md

-# PianoGPT
+# PianoTransformers
-Simple implementation of Piano Music Generation with GPT2 using Midi Tokenization.
+Simple implementation of Piano Music Generation with several Transformer(Vanilla, GPT, T5) architectures using Midi Tokenization.

 (Will continue to study, analyze, improve, and update!)

 ## Background
-GPT models are a type of Neural Network that consists of a few decoder blocks.
+GPT models are a type of Neural Network that consists of a couple of decoder blocks.

 We used [MAESTRO dataset](https://magenta.tensorflow.org/datasets/maestro) which is consist of about 200 hours of piano music.